Mormon Doctrine (book): Changes between the first and second editions

-In later printings of the second edition, changes were made to doctrinal statements regarding Black people in the pre-mortal life.
+In later printings of the second edition, changes were made to statements regarding Black people in the pre-mortal life.
 The 1969 printing retained the controversial statements, but printings of the second edition by 1978 reflected the new church policy.

 Third edition

 A third edition of the book was published in 1978 after church president Spencer W. Kimball said he received a revelation that the priesthood should be extended to all worthy male members.
 The changes were also included in the last printings of the second edition.